-Long before Minecraft: Dungeons was revealed, Mojang has been content to rest on its humble laurels as the developer of a pop culture phenomenon.
+Long before Minecraft Dungeons was revealed, Mojang has been content to rest on its humble laurels as the developer of a pop culture phenomenon.
 To date, Minecraft has sold over 175 million copies, is available on every platform imaginable, and boasts a veritable merchandise empire.
 Not since Pokemon has a video game IP so thoroughly permeated mainstream consciousness.
 It wouldn’t be until 2017 and the skyrocketing Fortnite player count that this feat would be matched.

 What’s more remarkable is that, for the last decade, Mojang has risen to the heights of video game fame on the back of a single title.
 Minecraft has been more than enough to sustain a staggering amount of success, even without the help of sequels or spinoffs.
 True, there was the Minecraft: Story Mode adventure game, but that wasn’t developed by Mojang, and we all know about the grim fate of Telltale Games.

-Minecraft: Dungeons release date
+Minecraft Dungeons release date

-Minecraft: Dungeons co-op
+Minecraft Dungeons co-op

-Minecraft: Dungeons features drop-in/drop-out four-player co-op play.
+Minecraft Dungeons features drop-in/drop-out four-player co-op play.
 According to Minecraft Dungeons executive producer David Nisshagen, the difficulty will change on the fly to match the number of players.
 The game is still playable solo, so you don’t necessarily need to party up to progress.

-Minecraft: Dungeons abilities
+Minecraft Dungeons abilities and gameplay

-In Minecraft: Dungeons, you aren’t tied to a specific class for the entire game.
+In Minecraft Dungeons, you aren’t tied to a specific class for the entire game.
 Instead, your powers and abilities are tied to the gear you wear.
 Equipping a bow turns you into an archer, for example, and grabbing some heavy armor turns you into more of a tank.

-Minecraft: Dungeons crafting
+Minecraft Dungeons crafting

 In an unexpected twist for a game set in the Minecraft universe, Dungeons features neither mining nor crafting.
 According to Nisshagen, it was decided that traditional Minecraft gameplay was too slow for the faster-paced action Mojang was aiming for with Dungeons.
 Instead, the team has implemented a new enchantment system – similar to the one in the base game – that can augment gear in fun ways.
 The hope is to provide players with some flexibility in their gear loadout beyond random loot drops.

-This type of randomisation will enhance Minecraft: Dungeon’s replayability and calls to mind other loot-focused games like Fallout or Diablo.
+This type of randomisation will enhance Minecraft Dungeon’s replayability and calls to mind other loot-focused games like Fallout or Diablo.

-Minecraft: Dungeons setting and procedural generation
+Minecraft Dungeons setting and procedural generation